RenaudGervais/phd-thesis/abstract/abstract.md

 <div style="clear: both"></div>
-### Physiological Introspection with Physical Augmented Objects
+### Physiological Introspection with Tangible Augmented Objects
+The body is the most intimate thing we have.
+Even though we live with it everyday of our life, many of the internal intricacies of our inner states are not explicitly made available to us.
+In this chapter, we are interested in the use of tangible augmented objects as a way to expose and explore our inner states in a playful way.

 #### Teegi: Tangible EEG Interface